bayeshust/bayeshust.github.io/_posts/2025-04-04-ms-publisher-usefulness.md

 | **Laying out newsletters with multiple columns and image wraps** | Publisher handles **complex layouts** better and more intuitively than Word. |
 | **Creating printable calendars or menus** | Templates and layout options in Publisher make these far easier than in Word. |

-## ✅ Tasks Better in Publisher than Word
+## ✅ Tasks Better in Publisher than Indesign

 | Task                                             | Why Publisher Wins                                                                 |
 |--------------------------------------------------|------------------------------------------------------------------------------------|